OMH Employee Alleges Retaliation After Filing Complaint

 In the second of Snyder’s 2013 complaints, she alleged that a coworker referred to handcuffing her after the first complaint.
 The Division of Human Rights determined that one comment did not constitute pervasive harassment, and that it wasn’t enough to render the Rochester center a hostile work environment.
 However, DHR found Snyder’s complaint of sexual harassment had sufficient cause.

 The U.S. Equal Employment Opportunity Commission, which is responsible for enforcing laws against discrimination in the workplace, emphasizes the illegality of retaliation against employees for filing a complaint.
 Among the circumstances in which retaliation might conceivably occur are any related to hiring and firing, compensation and benefits, training and job assignments.

-If you believe you have been subject to retaliation from your employer for any reason, including after lodging a complaint related to discrimination or harassment, contact a skilled New York employment discrimination lawyer with the Derek T. Smith Law Group.
+If you believe you have been subject to retaliation from your employer for any reason, including after lodging a complaint related to discrimination or harassment in New York City, New Jersey or Philadelphia contact a skilled New York employment discrimination lawyer with the Derek T. Smith Law Group.

 - Sexual Harassment Lawyer in New York City, New Jersey & Philadelphia